-Winter cycling is no longer a fringe activity.
-Whitehorse citizens are increasingly cycling year round.
-With the increase in winter cyclists comes an increased concern for safety.
-Drivers and cyclists have important roles to play in creating a bike friendly city that is safe for all modes of transportation.
+Drivers and cyclists have important roles to play in creating a bike-friendly city that is safe for all modes of transportation.

-- Do not drive, park or stop in bike lanes.
-There is a dedicated bike lane on Fourth Avenue, Quartz Rd., 6th Avenue, Lewes Blvd and Industrial Rd.
+- Do not drive, park, or stop in bike lanes.
+There are dedicated bike lanes on Fourth Avenue, Quartz Road, Sixth Avenue, Lewes Blvd, and Industrial Road.

 - In the winter, bike lanes and wide curb lanes are hard to see, and may be impassible to cyclists.
 Cyclists may be riding farther from the curb in the winter and may be in the travel lane.

 - Pass cyclists only when safe to do so, and at a reasonable speed.

 - Do not be aggressive towards cyclists.
 Remember, cyclists are entitled to use streets and roads.
 Although most like to avoid traffic, there may be parts of their commute where they have no option but to use a busy street.